OpenAPITools/openapi-generator/samples/client/petstore/javascript/docs/PetApi.md

 var apiInstance = new SwaggerPetstore.PetApi();

-var petId = "petId_example"; // String | ID of pet that needs to be updated
+var petId = 789; // Integer | ID of pet that needs to be updated

 var opts = {
   'name': "name_example", // String | Updated name of the pet